transloadit/uppy/website/src/docs/index.md

 order: 0
 ---

+Uppy is a sleek, modular file uploader that integrates seemlessly with any framework.
+It fetches files from local disk, Google Drive, Dropbox, Instagram, remote URLs, cameras and other exciting locations, and then uploads them to the final destination.
+It’s fast, easy to use and let's you worry about more important problems than building a file uploader.

-Uppy file uploader consists of a core module and [various plugins](/docs/plugins/) for  selecting, manipulating and uploading files.
+Uppy consists of a core module and [various plugins](/docs/plugins/) for selecting, manipulating and uploading files.
 Here’s how it works:

 ```js
 const Uppy = require('uppy/lib/core')